apache/activemq-artemis/docs/user-manual/en/config-reload.md

 **Note:**

-Deletion of Address's and Queue's, not auto created is controlled by Address Settings
+Deletion of Address's Queue's and diverts not auto created is controlled by Address Settings

 * config-delete-addresses
    * OFF (DEFAULT) - will not remove upon config reload.